 - A Custom GPT is a tailor‑made AI model you configure with your own data, prompts, and behavior settings.

-- Create one on CustomGPT.ai by selecting a project type, linking your content, naming it, and fine‑tuning parameters.
+- Create one on CustomGPT.ai by selecting a project type, linking your content, naming it, and configuring instructions and retrieval behavior.

-- Train via fine‑tuning or prompt tuning, validation testing, iterative feedback, and performance monitoring.
+- Improve it through prompt instructions, validation testing, source-content updates, iterative feedback, and performance monitoring.

 - Share easily by inviting collaborators, setting roles, and embedding as a widget, API integration, or share link.